 What Is Ketamine?

-Ketamine is a dissociative anesthetic.
+Ketamine is a dissociative anesthetic promoting a hypnotic or dreamlike state.
 It’s one of the most widely used drugs in modern medicine.
-And it’s used in many hospitals and medical offices because of its rapid onset, proven safety, and short duration of action.
+It’s used in many hospitals and medical offices because of its rapid onset, proven safety, and short duration of action.

 How Ketamine Helps